 Marshalled monstrously by Messrs Matthijs, Maguire and Martinez at the back, United were immense.
 In midfield, Manuel Ugarte added the latest exhibit to his growing collection of masterpieces.
 Back up goalkeeper Altay Bayindir hardly covered himself in glory last time he played in north London, but became inspired here.
 He should have perhaps done better with the Arsenal opener, but saved Martin Odegaard's penalty and then kept out the decisive spot-kick in the shootout.
 Captain Bruno capped another totemic performance with a brilliant goal and there were magnificent performances everywhere you looked.

-Away from home against eleven Arsenal players and a corrupt referee, justice was done.
+Away from home against eleven Arsenal players and a corrupt referee who was paid off to knock us out, justice was done.
 A lesson, folks, that cheats never prosper.

 Not so long ago, United would have crumbled after Dalot's sending off, but here it only seemed to spur us on.
 Was it pretty?
 No, but there is more than one way to skin a cat - or win a football match.
 We were forced into the trenches after the sending off but emerged triumphant on the other side.